Individual Groups and Movements

 Inform takes every care to provide as accurate and balanced an account as possible, but we welcome corrections and comments.
 Please use the search function in the upper right hand corner to search, or contact Inform directly for more information.

-The inclusion of a group, movement, spirituality, centre, or organisation on this website does not imply any kind of value judgement; every group which falls within our intentionally broad area of interest and comes to our attention is added to our database.
+The inclusion of a group, movement, spirituality, centre, or organisation on this website or in Inform’s archives does not imply any kind of value judgement; every group which falls within our intentionally broad area of interest and comes to our attention is added to our database.
 However, only a small number of the groups and organisations on our database appear on this website.

 The Branch Davidians are an indirect splinter group of the Seventh‐day Adventist Church (SDA) whose members believe in the imminent return of Jesus and that living prophets can interpret God’s Word in the Bible.